After you start finding sources - you will need to try to pick credible, useful sources.

 Read the abstract or summary, and glance at the introduction, headings, conclusion.
 At the end of the article, look at the references.

-Look for these warning signs to avoid a bad source
+Look for warning signs to avoid a bad source

 - No author